 * Variable (Variable rates linked to reference interest rates and average price of marketable equity instruments)

-Debt issued represent structured notes which are obligations, including embedded derivatives which the Group and the Company have publicly issued to retail investors, under conditions as approved by the Thai Securities and Exchange Commission.
+Debt issued represent structured notes which are obligations, including embedded derivatives which the Company has publicly issued to retail investors, under conditions as approved by the Thai Securities and Exchange Commission.
 The characteristics of these notes are short-term and the return is based on underlying asset price (at fixed dates as mentioned in contracts).
 The derivative component, which takes the form of an option, is bifurcated and accounted separately in the statement of financial position, are disclosed in note 8.

-As at 30 June 2021, the Company has structured notes with a principal amount of Baht XXXX million (31 December 2020: Baht 434.0 million) maturing in XXXX to XXXX (31 December 2020: January to June 2021).
+As at 30 June 2021, the Company has structured notes with a principal amount of Baht 2,102.4 million (31 December 2020: Baht 434.0 million) maturing in July 2021 to January 2022 (31 December 2020: January to June 2021).